Peer-to-Peer Technology for Faster Larger File Transfers

 It’s an efficient use of infrastructure

-Using a specific example, this section examines how peer to peer is always faster than any client-server architecture.
+Using a specific example, this section examines how peer to peer is always faster for large file transfers than any client-server architecture.
 To explain the technology in a simple way, we’ll make the following assumptions.
-The file we want to transfer has five blocks.
+The file we want to transfer with a P2P connection has five blocks.
 Each computer has a connection channel capable of sending one block per cycle.

 We have a Sender that needs to send data to four devices A, B, C, and D (the Receivers).